“Outbound (traditional) marketing is dead!!”

 - YouTube videos: Simply paste a YouTube URL into a tweet.
 The video appears in the stream and plays automatically on mobile devices (they must click on to hear sound).

 - AudioBoom: Share audio files.
-Once you have an account, sharing an AudioBoo link is super intuitive.
+Once you have an account, sharing an AudioBoom link is super intuitive.

 4. Pinterest - Keep Your Boards Well Organized

 Pinterest is different than your small business' Facebook page, where a hodgepodge of information is posted in chronological order, rather than in order of importance or by topic.
 By allowing you to create multiple boards—one for each category of your products or services, for example—Pinterest helps keep users engaged not only in your general content, but in content that's specific to their interests.
-According to an Ahalogy/AcuPOLL study, “52 percent of daily Pinterest users are pulling up the app in-store to guide their purchases.”
-So, make it easy for them!
+Pinterest users are pulling up the app in-store to guide their purchases, so make it easy for them!

 5. Instagram - Post Pics of Your Customers Using Your Product